FisSher/spritec/README.md

 you may find variations in the tests.
 There is no bearer token or things like that, the api just responds 200 to almost everything, that is why I wanted to validate a schema.

+About the UI tests, it has been a while since I used selenium, I don't know if devqa forms are intentionally broken, but I found issues trying to do simple cases.
+There is a pretty full form opportunity but it works really bad.

+There are 3 simple UI tests, correct, incorrect and special characters.
+But only E2E positive cases must be done here.

 #Reports

 There is a lovely report on the "reports" folder.
 No link to calliope, it is just